 A Bill to establish a Commission to establish and maintain a national register of places within the United Kingdom, including but not limited to countries, counties, cities, towns, villages and hamlets, with a permanent identity defined by historical, social and geographical boundaries, separate from existing administrative and electoral boundaries; to grant each such place the right to its own coat of arms, flag and other symbols of local identity; and for connected purposes.

-The United Kingdom Register of Places Bill would set up a new Commission to create and maintain a national list of places in the UK, defined by historical, social and geographical identities rather than current administrative borders.
-Each place would have the right to its own coat of arms, flag and other symbols of local identity, with the register supporting related purposes.
+This bill would create a Commission to build and maintain a national register of places across the United Kingdom—ranging from countries and counties to towns and villages—defined by historic and geographical boundaries rather than current administrative ones.
+It would give each place the right to its own coat of arms, flag and other symbols of local identity.

 Generated 21 February 2026